River Ure: Geology

-Upper Wensleydale is a high, open and remote U-shaped valley overlying Yoredale Beds.
+Upper Wensleydale is a high, open, and remote, U-shaped valley overlying Yoredale Beds.
 The gradient is gentle to the north end of the valley, becoming steeper further south.
 Glacial drumlins lie either side of the river, which is shallow but fast flowing.
 The river is fed from many gills cutting through woodland and predominantly sheep farmsteads.
 The Settle to Carlisle railway runs along the western side of the valley here.

 Mid Wensleydale is made of Great Scar limestone under Yoredale beds that make up the valley sides, which are marked with stepped limestone scars.
 The valley floor is made from glacial drift tails and moraine.
 The river here is broad and gently flowing in meanders in a stony channel.
-There are four tributary valleys that contribute to several waterfalls in this area.
+The four tributary valleys contribute to several waterfalls in this area.

 Lower Wensleydale is a broader version of mid Wensleydale with the river gently meandering until it drops significantly at Aysgarth over the platformed waterfalls.
 The valley sides become increasingly wooded.

-From Middleham onwards the river is a typical mid-age river and meanders in wider arcs as it flows south-east.
+From Middleham onwards, the river is a typical middle-aged river and meanders in wider arcs as it flows south-east.

 History

 The valley has been inhabited since prehistoric times.
-Examples of earthworks and other artifacts from the Bronze and Iron Ages can be seen in the Dales Countryside Museum in Hawes and the Romans built a fort at Bainbridge.
-Place-names in the valley denote the different types of settlers, such as Angles and Norse with typical suffixes like 'ton' and "sett".
+Examples of earthworks and other artifacts from the Bronze and Iron Ages can be seen in the Dales Countryside Museum in Hawes, and the Romans built a fort at Bainbridge.
+Place names in the valley denote the different types of settlers, such as Angles and Norse with typical suffixes such as "ton" and "sett".

 During medieval times, much of the upper dale was sheep country belonging to Middleham Castle and Jervaulx Abbey.

 In 1751, the Richmond to Lancaster Turnpike was created and originally followed the Roman road from Bainbridge.
-In 1795 it was diverted along the valley to Hawes and took the Widdale route, now the B6255 to Ingleton.
+In 1795, it was diverted along the valley to Hawes and took the Widdale route, now the B6255 to Ingleton.

 More recently in 1990, Aysgarth Falls was used as a location in Robin Hood, Prince of Thieves, in the scene where Robin Hood fights Little John.
 It also featured in the 1992 film of Wuthering Heights and the 1984 TV miniseries, A Woman of Substance.

 Economy

-Farming (including dairying), tourism and quarrying are the mainstays of the modern economy of the valley.
+Farming (including dairying), tourism, and quarrying are the mainstays of the modern economy of the valley.
 The dairy at Hawes produces Wensleydale cheese.
 Brewing takes place in Masham at the Black Sheep and Theakston Breweries.

-There are many waymarked footpaths and open countryside.
+Many waymarked footpaths and open countryside are seen.
 The Pennine Way passes through Hawes.